Buy side vs sell side data room hero.

 The buy side and sell side have different jobs in a deal.
 The sell side is presenting and protecting.
 The buy side is investigating and evaluating.
 Both need organized, secure access to information - but the tools and workflows look different.

-If you're a founder, you're almost certainly building a sell-side data room.
+If you're a business owner, you're almost certainly building a sell-side data room.
 Get it organized before buyers ask for it.
 Use a platform that gives you document-level analytics so you know what they're reading.
 Gate it with an NDA.
 And pay attention to what the activity data is telling you.

 tick mark